Q: What Is an Otolaryngologist?

 Q: Who Uses Balloon Sinuplasty™ Devices?

-Cross Timbers ENT physicians who have been trained on the Relieva Balloon Sinuplasty™ devices.
+All Cross Timbers ENT physicians have been trained on the Balloon Sinuplasty™ devices and are very comfortable with using them.

-Q: Are Balloon Sinuplasty&Trade Devices Covered by Medicare?
+Q: Are Balloon Sinuplasty and Trade Devices Covered by Medicare?

 Yes.
 Medicare covers endoscopic sinus surgery when any combination of tools, including a balloon catheter, is used to perform the procedure.